 - After Sales Service.

 - If you ever need to ask a question about your system after the job is completed we are always happy to help out.

 What is the best solar system brand?

 We offer many other solar solutions for our customers some of these include but are not limited to – Jinko solar , Winaico Solar.
-We are also one of the few certified REC solar partners this means we can offer our customers the extended 12 year warranty for all REC products!
+We do not sell LG solar panels.
 See us in action installing REC twin peak solar panels in our video here!

 Purchasing a solar system can be a daunting process.
 It is sometimes hard to know what type of system or size system you need.
 Below is some basic information that will help you out.

 There are 2 main types of rooftop solar panels, Polycrystalline and Monocrystalline.